 Then another Nazarene, Charles "Chuck" Leppert from Kansas City First Church, began to attend the services led by Del Rosso.
 Leppert gave the same kind of testimony that Albert Carey had given.
 Thirty years had passed since Del Rosso's experience of entire sanctification.
 He had given up hope of finding a denomination that believed and preached the experience he had had in that little room in the Waldensian Bible School.
 But the more Del Rosso talked with Carey and Leppert, the more he realized that Nazarene theology coincided with what he believed and had been preaching since 1914.

 A correspondence was initiated between Del Rosso and C. Warren Jones, executive secretary of the Department of Foreign Missions.
 It was a positive correspondence as far as both sides were concerned.
 At that time the Del Rossos were attending Sunday services at the Florence Baptist Church.
 Sensing that this was an unusual man, the Baptist leadership approached him with an offer of a pastorate in Sicily.
-But Del Rosso turned down the offer without too many second thoughts, noting, "After the war I didn't know how I would carry on my ministry--but then I met the Nazarenes.
-Finally I had found the church to promote holiness in Italy.
+But Del Rosso turned down the offer without too many second thoughts, noting, "After the war, I didn't know how I would carry on my ministry-- but then I met the Nazarenes.
+Finally, I founa church to promote holiness in Italy.
 I had a near hope for the realization of my vision for my country."

 While Miller was in Florence, Del Rosso even arranged for him to conduct a service in the beautiful 40-year-old American Episcopal Church building.

 Favorably impressed with Alfredo Del Rosso, General Superintendent Miller was also interested to find that Del Rosso had already translated into Italian the first part of the Nazarene Manual (a book of polity similar to the Methodist Discipline or the Presbyterian Book of Order).